ChilliCream/graphql-platform/website/src/blog/2024-08-30-hot-chocolate-14/2024-08-30-hot-chocolate-14.md

 }
 ```

 Where this really shines is with optional includes.
-For instance, when using the `BrandByIdDataLoader`, we could include the products in one request because we know that we will need them.
+For instance, when using the `BrandByIdDataLoader`, we could include the products in one request because we know that we will need them later.

 ```csharp
 public sealed class BrandService(CatalogContext context)